 PostgreSQL Databases Table Partitioning

 So, let’s first create our PostgreSQL sandbox table:

 Now that we have our table we need to define a function that will be triggered during inserting in order to check whether a new partition needs to be created based on some criterion.

 The date field is the one controlling the name of the newly created partition.

 CREATE OR REPLACE FUNCTION partition_function() RETURNS trigger AS $BODY$ DECLARE partition_date TEXT; partition TEXT; BEGIN partition_date := to_char(NEW.date,'YYYY_MM_DD'); partition := TG_RELNAME || '_' || partition_date; IF NOT EXISTS(SELECT relname FROM pg_class WHERE relname=partition) THEN RAISE NOTICE 'A partition has been created %',partition; EXECUTE 'CREATE TABLE ' || partition || ' (check (date = ''' || NEW.date || ''')) INHERITS (' || TG_RELNAME || ');'; END IF; EXECUTE 'INSERT INTO ' || partition || ' SELECT(' || TG_RELNAME || ' ' || quote_literal(NEW) || ').* RETURNING receipt_id;'; RETURN NULL; END; $BODY$ LANGUAGE plpgsql VOLATILE COST 100;

-Now we just need to declare a trigger which will activate the above function each time an insert action is going to be executed.
+Now we need to declare a trigger that will activate the above function each time an insert action is going to be executed.